Industry Working Group

 Joshua Reitsma: Josh received a bachelor’s degree in environmental science from Unity College in Maine and a master’s degree in aquaculture and fisheries from the University of RI.
 He has worked with restoration and aquaculture of both finfish and shellfish, including management of a small farms for both.
 Since 2009, he has worked with the Cape Cod Cooperative Extension and Woods Hole Sea Grant in support of fisheries and aquaculture here in Massachusetts.
 Current projects include management of a marine water quality program, examination of potential alternative species for aquaculture, and assistance to municipal shellfish enhancement programs.

 Tom Smith: Executive Director, Aquaculture Association of Nova Scotia

 Esperanza Stancioff: Esperanza is an Extension Professor with the University of Maine Cooperative Extension and Maine Sea Grant in climate change adaptation, designing and implementing applied research and educational programs including a number of adaptation efforts focused on understanding and reducing climate-related impacts, such as ocean and coastal acidification amongst others.
 Esperanza co-manages the Signs of the Seasons, a citizen science phenology program; chairs the Climate Change Adaptation Providers Network; and is a steering committee member for NECAN and MOCA.

-If you have any questions about the NECAN Industry Working Group or would like to receive information on how to become more involved, please contact working group chair, Meredith White, at email@example.com
+If you have any questions about the NECAN Industry Working Group or would like to receive information on how to become more involved, please contact working group chair, Dana Morse, at email@example.com